 The scope of this project includes all design, development, coding, licensing, hosting, management, and operation of the DNS Abuse Reporting platform.
 All text and copy for the website/reporting portal provided by the selected bidder will be reviewed by TRA’s Domain Name Department for inclusion in the design of the new web site / portal for the platform.
 The selected bidder will also coordinate with the TRA domain name department on any bidder assumptions.

-The selected bidder will be responsible for the operation of the platform to include; maintaining and monitoring the platform, investigating reported cases, coordination with registry and registrars for mitigation of verified dns abuse cases, conducting proactive abuse case research through reviewing supplied zone information, and providing reports to TRA, ICAAN, and international block list entities.
+The selected bidder will be responsible for the operation of the platform to include; maintaining and monitoring the platform, investigating reported cases, coordination with registry and registrars for mitigation of verified DNSabuse cases, conducting proactive abuse case research through reviewing supplied zone information, and providing reports to TRA, ICAAN, and international block list entities.

 The selected bidder will be responsible for planning and conducting a thorough DNS Abuse Reporting best practices research portfolio with assistance from TRA’s Domain Name Department.
 This portfolio will analyze all current reporting practices to determine reporting work flows.